-If you own rental property in San Gabriel County, you’re probably familiar with the terms property management and property maintenance.
+If you own rental property in Southern California’s San Gabriel Valley, you’re probably familiar with the terms property management and property maintenance.
 But do you know the difference between these two essential services?

 You’ve probably already figured out that there is a major difference between property management and property maintenance.
 By the end of this article, you’ll know what that difference is and how both of these services can help you get the most return from your rental property.